RDYG18/Rene-wind-preventive-maintenance/README.md

 - An **accuracy of 98.1%**, meaning it made correct predictions in nearly all cases.

-- A **recall of 84.8%**, correctly detecting approximately **85 out of every 100 actual failures**, helping prevent unexpected breakdowns.
+- The final model achieved a **recall of 84.8%**, compared to an average of **64.2%** across initial baseline models without sampling or tuning.
+This represents an improvement of approximately **1.3×** in failure detection, significantly increasing the model’s ability to identify real breakdowns before they occur.

 - A **precision of 82.1%**, indicating that when the model predicts a failure, it is correct **82 times out of 100**, reducing unnecessary maintenance actions.